Technological communication risk

 The structure of metaphors

-A metaphor is a figure of speech that references one concept, object, or action, by identifying it with another.
-In metaphors, that identification of one concept with another isn’t literally accurate.
-Metaphors help us understand and experience one thing, with which we might be unfamiliar, in terms of another, with which we’re more familiar [Lakoff 1980].
-Understanding the structure of metaphors helps us understand how to use them—and mitigate the risks that arise when we do use them.
+A metaphor is a figure of speech that references one concept, object, or action, by identifying it with another, when that identification is not literally accurate.
+Metaphors help us understand and experience one thing, with which we might be unfamiliar, in terms of another, with which we are more familiar [Lakoff 1980].

 A squirrel

-For example, consider the statement,“my son’s room is a war zone.”
-As a metaphor, it identifies my son’s room as a war zone, when it isn’t literally a war zone.
-We mean that his room is messy and disorganized.
-We don’t mean to imply that military ordnance or troops are involved.
+For example, “my son’s room is a war zone,” identifies my son’s room as a war zone, when it is not literally a war zone.
+We mean by this that his room might be messy and disorganized, but we do not mean to imply that military ordnance or troops are involved.
 More examples:

 • True friends stab you in the front. — Oscar Wilde